How to Sell Crochet Patterns at the Best Price: A Guide for Designers

-Again and again, when I’m participating in events within the handmade business community, one question stands out in Q&A sessions.
-Crochet designers want to know, “How do I price crochet patterns?”
 You know that you invest time and hard work into your designs.
 But do you understand the true value of your designs and the cost to your business?
-If you’re not sure where to start, listen in to this episode, where I’ll be sharing my crochet pricing formula to sell patterns at a price that’s fair to your customers and profitable for you!
+If you’re not sure where to start, listen in to this episode, where I’ll be sharing how to sell crochet patterns at a price that’s fair to your customers and profitable for you!

 As a new pattern designer, figuring out a pattern pricing strategy can be a real struggle.
 Today, I’m going to try to demystify the process and help you come up with a crochet pricing formula to sell patterns that you can customize to the needs of your business and your target customer.